salaboy/from-monolith-to-k8s/platform/README.md

 Now we know how to provision Cloud resources using Crossplane and Composite Resources, but what about installing tools in those clusters, configuring external tools that are not inside the platform cluster and applying security and company policies?
 The answer to this question is Kratix, and the main reason why you will not be installing this Crossplane Composite resource by hand, as Kratix will do that for you.

-# Using Kratix and Crossplane to create new Team Environments
+# Using Kratix and Crossplane to define and create new Team Environments

 While a Platform in reality will be way much more than Kratix and Crossplane, and it will probably include security, CI/CD, policies management and other concerns, we will use our current Platform Cluster to enable development team not only to create Cloud Resources, but also configure them to have the right tools installed and configured so the team can focus on writing their applications and not installing tools in the freshly created Cluster.